mfthomps/RESimGhidraPlugins/README.md

 disassembler/debugger with the RESim reverse engineering platform.
 See https://github.com/mfthomps/RESim

+**NOTE:** This is preliminary work.
+While many of the RESim IDA Pro plugin features are replicated here, it is not complete and not fully tested.

 ## Install Ghidra from its repo
 These plugins currently require Ghidra version 10.2, which can be rebuilt from the Ghidra repo (https://github.com/NationalSecurityAgency/ghidra) per their rebuilding instructions.